deptofdefense/AndroidTacticalAssaultKit-CIV/README.md

 This website's source code is made available to the open source community with the hope that community contributions will improve functionality, add features, and mature this work.

+## Dependencies
+ATAK-CIV makes use of many open source libraries as dependencies.
+While each of these has a license that allows for use within ATAK-CIV, be sure to check that their license authorizes your particular use.
+A list of all dependencies and the license that binary/source is distributed under can be found in [THIRDPARTY.md](THIRDPARTY.md).

 ## Contributing
 For details on setting up your development environment and contributing to this project, see CONTRIBUTING.md.